 P2P financing platforms are changing views on financing, both personal and business financing.
 These days, bank financing is no longer the only available choice for raising capital, especially for small and medium-sized enterprises (SMEs).
 Malaysia, in particular, has regulated P2P financing – the first ASEAN country to do so, although Malaysian P2P platforms can only provide business financing instead of personal financing.

 But if you are a small business owner, the choice may confuse you.
 Which institution provides the best financing for your business?
 The answer depends on your own business.
 So let’s take a look at the product structure of both institutions and see which one fits you best.

-When we talk about traditional financing, we are normally referring to bank financing.
-Banks provide financing products to companies, and their product structure are often (but not always) long-term and require you to take out a high amount.
-The amount value of traditional financing products are generally higher than what P2P financing platforms can offer.
+When we talk about traditional financing, we usually are referring to bank financing.
+Banks provide financing products to companies, and their product structures are often (but not always) long-term and require you to take out a high amount.
+The amount value of traditional financing products is generally higher than what P2P financing platforms can offer.
 This is an advantage for bigger, more settled businesses.

 A drawback of bank financing is that application processing can take some time.
 Processing a bank financing application can take more than a few weeks, maybe even months.

 In P2P financing platforms, most financing products require minimum or no collateral.
 Investors will collectively fund your financing needs within several days if your business is approved for P2P financing.
 This is why P2P financing raises financing fast.

 Another advantage of a P2P financing platform is the ease of its process.
 Commonly, P2P financing companies are online-based.
 You can apply for business financing in a matter of minutes, while most P2P financing platforms also offer quicker approval notifications for your financing application.

 However, P2P financing platforms tend to offer shorter-term products, with smaller fund sizes, such as working capital financing or invoice financing.
 It is most suitable for small to medium-sized businesses who need financing to manage working capital or ease cash flow.